Bumblebee2019/LCD_Weather_Project/README.md

 minimum temperatures will be displayed on the LCD screen.
 To turn off the board, remove the USB wire from the power source.

+### Controls:
+To turn the board on, connect the USB cable to a power source.
+To control the scale in which the temperature is, press the lowest of the two buttons, and the temperature will switch between Celsius and Fahrenheit.
+The upper button controls the display of data from the EEPROM, which is the minimum and maximum temperature.

+### Special Considerations
+For the project to work, the only need is power supply.
+LM35 nor EEPROM have no special conditions or setup to be activated.